automl/neps/docs/reference/cli.md

 # NePS Command Line Interface
-This section provides a brief overview of the primary commands available in the NePS CLI.
+This section provides a brief overview of the commands available in the NePS CLI.

 ## **`init` Command**